On this page:

 - accompanied by a declaration that you’ve notified the owner about the application.

 Make the application to the responsible authority.
 You must include a copy of the restrictive covenant and information clearly identifying each lot benefited by the restrictive covenant (refer to section 47(1) of the Act).

 Discuss your proposed application with the responsible authority before you finalise and submit it.
 They can provide advice about the kinds of supporting information you need to submit with the application.

 Refer to the schedule to clause 72.01 of your planning scheme to identify the responsible authority.

 Notice of an application

 Notice of an application to remove or vary a restrictive covenant must be:

-- placed on the site subject to the application, and
+- placed on the site subject to the application

 - published in the local newspaper.

 People can object to your application.
 More weight is given to objections from owners of land benefited by the covenant.